April 29, 2026

 Here's how AP automation actually works in hospitality, and where Ramp Bill Pay fits in.

-The hidden cost of manual accounts payable in hospitality
+Why manual accounts payable fails hospitality businesses

-No more manual invoice entry
+Eliminates manual invoice data entry

 Hospitality businesses often process hundreds of invoices each month, from food and beverage orders to linen services, maintenance, and IT.
 Manually keying in invoice details or chasing down email approvals slows things down and introduces unnecessary risk.